-- (a) Where a party becomes aware of a Life Support requirement there are defined processes which must be followed to ensure that the relevant market participants are aware of the Life Support Requirement. - DNSPs must advise the Current Retailer by email who will update the customer details and initiate a Customer Details Notification. - MC/MPs should advise the Current Retailer by email of a Life Support requirement, who will in turn update their records and initiate a Customer Details Notification. - (iii) Current and prospective Retailers must advise DNSPs. - -Current and prospective Retailers can advise MC/MPs by agreement.Retailers of customers within an embedded network must advise the DNSP of the parent network and if the notification of life support has not come from the Embedded Network Operator, the Embedded Network Operator. - (iv) The parent DNSP must advise the parent Retailer by email who will in turn update their records and initiate a Customer Details Notification.
+- (a) Where a party becomes aware of a Life Support requirement there are defined processes which must be followed to ensure that the relevant market participants are aware of the Life Support Requirement. - (i) DNSPs must advise the Current Retailer who will update the customer details. - (ii) MC/MPs should advise the Current Retailer of a Life Support requirement, who will in turn update their records. - (iii) Current and prospective Retailers must advise DNSPs. - (iv) Current and prospective Retailers can advise MC/MPs by agreement.